 |Figure 1: Shale sample in water- methane gas bubbles|

 The existence of oil and natural gas in shale formations across the world has long been known by experts in the oil and gas industry.
 Shale is one of the earth’s most common sedimentary rocks.
 It is a fine-grain rock composed mainly of clay flakes and tiny fragments of other minerals.
-Shale can be a gas reservoir, but only formations with certain characteristics are viable for exploration.
-Thermogenic (from the Greek word meaning ‘formed by heat’) gas forms when organic matter in shale is broken down at high temperatures, often created by burial deep underground.
-The gas is then reabsorbed by organic material to trap the gas within the shale.
+Shale can be an oil or gas reservoir, but only formations with certain characteristics are viable for exploration.
+Thermogenic (from the Greek word meaning ‘formed by heat’) oil and gas forms when organic matter in shale is broken down at high temperatures, often created by burial deep underground.

 Geologists have understood for decades that shale formations are the source of oil and natural gas from “conventional” production extracted from sand and carbonate rock formations.
 However, the extraction of these energy resources was considered technically impossible to recover because the shale formations lack the permeability (interconnected spaces between the rocks) that would allow the oil or natural gas to flow to a well.